Problems with QName hash-codes in trieWithCollation()

 It may be worth testing whether the same bug arises when grouping by element name using Saxon-JS 1.0.0.
 Or whether it is just now broken in the development version.
 (For now I'm declassifying this bug from being 'found in version Saxon-JS 1.0.0'.)

-#4 Updated by Debbie Lockett almost 2 years ago
+#4 Updated by Debbie Lockett about 2 years ago

 - Status changed from New to Resolved